 Chapter 5 Bayesian hierarchical models

-Usually, experimental data in cognitive science contain “clusters”.
+Usually, experimental data in cognitive science contain “clusters.”
 These are natural groups that contain observations that are more similar within the clusters than between them.
 The most common examples of clusters in experimental designs are subjects and experimental items (e.g., words, pictures, objects that are presented to the subjects).
 These clusters arise because we have multiple (repeated) observations for each subject, and for each item.
+Such data are sometimes also called dependent data, because the observations within a cluster are not independent.
 If we want to incorporate this grouping structure in our analysis, we generally use a hierarchical model (also called multi-level or mixed models, Pinheiro and Bates 2000).
 This kind of clustering and hierarchical modeling arises as a consequence of the idea of exchangeability.

 5.1 Exchangeability and hierarchical models

 Exchangeability is the Bayesian analog of the phrase “independent and identically distributed” that appears regularly in classical (i.e., frequentist) statistics.
-Some connections and differences between exchangeability and the frequentist concept of independent and identically distributed (iid) are detailed in Box 5.1.
+Some connections and differences between exchangeability and the frequentist concept of independent and identically distributed (iid) are detailed in online section A.6.

 Informally, the idea of exchangeability is as follows.
 Suppose we assign a numerical index to each of the levels of a group (e.g., to each subject).
 When the levels are exchangeable, we can reassign the indices arbitrarily and lose no information; that is, the joint distribution will remain the same, because we don’t have any different prior information for each cluster (here, for each subject).
 In hierarchical models, we treat the levels of the group as exchangeable, and observations within each level in the group as also exchangeable.
 We generally include predictors at the level of the observations, those are the predictors that correspond to the experimental manipulations (e.g., attentional load, trial number, cloze probability, etc.); and maybe also at the group level, these are predictors that indicate characteristics of the levels in the group (e.g., the working memory capacity score of each subject).
 Then the conditional distributions given these explanatory variables would be exchangeable; that is, our predictors incorporate all the information that is not exchangeable, and when we factor the predictors out, the observations or units in the group are exchangeable.
 This is the reason why the item number is an appropriate cluster, but trial number is not: In the first case, if we permute the numbering of the items there is no loss of information because the indexes are exchangeable, all the information about the items is incorporated as predictors in the model.
 In the second case, the numbering of the trials include information that will be lost if we treat them as exchangeable.
 For example, consider the case where, as trial numbers increase, subjects get more experienced or fatigued.
 Even if we are not interested in the specific cluster-level estimates, hierarchical models allow us to generalize to the underlying population (subjects, items) from which the clusters in the sample were drawn.
 Of course, this generalization is only possible if the samples are representative (e.g., if the subjects and items are randomly drawn); strictly speaking, this condition often does not hold in experimental fields like psychology and linguistics.
 For more on exchangeability, consult the further reading at the end of the chapter.

 Furthermore, exchangeability has been shown (Bernardo and Smith 2009) to be mathematically equivalent to assuming a hierarchical structure in the model.
 The argument goes as follows.
-Suppose that the parameters for each level in a group are \(\mu_i\), where the levels are labeled \(i=1,\dots,I\).
-An example of groups is subjects.
-Suppose also that the data \(y_n\), where \(n=1,\dots,N\) are observations from these subjects (e.g., pupil size measurements, IQ scores, or any other approximately normally distributed outcome).
+Suppose that the parameters for each level in a group are μi, where the levels are labeled i=1,…,I. An example of groups is subjects.
+Suppose also that the data yn, where n=1,…,N are observations from these subjects (e.g., pupil size measurements).
 The data are assumed to be generated as

 We can code this representation in a straightforward way in R: